 While hope is something beautiful, necessary and certainly worth holding on to, we must also hold space for the heartache and pain that comes with the territory of infertility.
 We must hold space for the uncertainty ahead.

 Welcome all the feelings along their journey without making it about yourself.
 Empathise without detracting from their pain or trying to compare it to an experience of your own.
 Allow their experience to stand on its own, while you stand by their side through it.
 And if they need to throw a quick pity party throughout the process, go ahead and order the cake.

 If your friend has chosen to seek challenging or invasive medical treatments like in vitro fertilization to get pregnant, it may feel tempting to talk about their reality as your own nightmare.
 Don't.

-Instead of, “OMG, how horrible.
-I can’t imagine going through that,” try cheering them on by commending their bravery and hard work.
-Let them know that you see their strength and perseverance!
+Instead of, "OMG, how horrible.
+I can't imagine going through that," try cheering them on by commending their bravery and hard work.
+Try saying, "You are taking on an enormous challenge to build your family, and you're doing it with such strength and poise.
+You are an inspiration."
+Let them know that you see their strength and perseverance.

 "Please do what you need to protect your heart."